 AAAHC

-5250 Old Orchard Road, Suite 200
+AAAHC 3 Parkway North, Suite 201 Deerfield, IL

-Skokie, IL 60077 847-853-6060 or email: info@aaahc.org
+60015 847.853.6060 info@aaahc.org

 Physician Ownership

 Physician Financial Interest and Ownership: The center is owned, in part, by Gastro Health Ft.
 Myers ASC Holdings, LLC.
-The physician(s) who referred you to this center and who will be performing your procedure(s) do not have a financial and ownership interest, but are employed by this company.
+The physician(s) who referred you to this center and who will be performing your procedure(s) do not have a financial and ownership interest but are employed by this company.
 Patients have the right to be treated at another health care facility of their choice.
 We are making this disclosure in accordance with federal regulations

 Gulf Coast Endoscopy Center South